 - Eye Contact.
 Eye contact is important for jurors when judging a witness’s credibility.
 A majority of jurors have commented that if a witness does not make eye contact with the questioner or the camera, then the witness must be “hiding” something.

 - One of the downsides to a video deposition is the camera’s angle/focus on the witness.
 The typical view does not provide jurors the context of other people in the room with the witness, and it fails to show possible distractions occurring off-camera.
 Moreover, videotaped depositions can distort the perception of where a witness is looking.
 A witness who appears not to be looking at the questioner typically receives low believability ratings.
 A skillful opposing counsel can adjust the seating and camera set-up to make it appear the witness is not giving eye contact to the questioner, who is always off camera.
 When setting up video depositions, counsel should be an active participant in seating and camera arrangements so it is clear that the witness is facing the questioner.

 - In addition, a witness who is facing the camera directly and frequently “looks off camera” gives the appearance that s/he is “unsure” of his/her answers and, worse yet, is seeking approval from counsel outside of the camera’s view.

 These findings reinforce the message for this series of Insights: While having the most knowledgeable and/or credentialed witness on your side is ideal, your case may be in jeopardy if the witness is unable to overcome these undesirable characteristics.
-In the next installment of this series, we will discuss positive characteristics for your witnesses to emulate.
+In Part III, we discuss positive characteristics for your witnesses to emulate.